spotinst/help/src/docs/spot-connect/integrations/aws-health.md

 Go to Spot Connect → Select Settings in the left nav bar → Under Integrations tab → Go to the resource section and click API Keys → Click on Add New button → Provide API Key Name → Click on Save button

-NOTE: If API Keys is already created then the above steps are not required

-Workflow creation

-Configure a workflow using AWS Health as trigger node.